kennyta0204/Capstone-Project/README.md

 ### How to run our code:
 A. Data Cleaning -
-Once the Data has been downloaded, save the data set containing the lyrics as "lyrics-data.csv".
-Then run 'Data Cleaning.ipynb'
+Once the Data has been downloaded, save the data set containing the lyrics as 'lyrics-data.csv'.
+Then run 'Data Cleaning.ipynb' to obtain 'clean_lyrics_df.csv'.
+In addition, we provided the clean version of the data set in our repository.

 B. Exploration -
 After running the Data Cleaning notebook, place the output file (lyrics_clean_df.csv) into the root directory.
 Make sure the original Kaggle file artists-data.csv is also in the root directory.
 Then run 'Exploration.ipynb'